baskerville/plato/doc/HOOKS.md

 {"type": "addDocument", "info": OBJECT}
 // Enable or disable the WiFi.
 {"type": "setWifi", "enable": BOOL}
+// Remove entries from library that no longer exist {"type": "cleanUp"}
+// Import new entries and update existing entries in library {"type": "import"}
 ```

 On *Plato*'s side, the events are read line by line, one event per line.